Assessment of approaches for dispersive forces employing graphone as a case study: RESULTS

-In the Fig. \ref{grHLDA} we present the energy distance curve for hydrogenation of freestanding graphene using semilocal density functionals, such as local density approximation (LDA) [\cite{PhysRevLett.45.566}] and the gradient-corrected Perdew-Burke-Ernzerhof (PBE) [\cite{PhysRevLett.77.3865}].
-Both the semilocal functionals show the chemisorption minimum (covalent interaction) with an adsorption energy of 108 meV (LDA), and 183 meV (PBE) per atom at the distance 1.21 \AA{} and 1.18 \AA{}, respectively (see Table \ref{tab:grHtable}).
-The PBE functional shows no binding at the physisorption region ($>$ 2 \AA{}), while the LDA predicts it at the distance 2.56 \AA{} with physisorption energy equal to 29 meV/atom.
-This minimum is an artifact of the LDA functional connected to the wrong decay of Kohn-Sham potential and orbitals from the surface into the vacuum [\cite{PhysRevB.84.201401}].
-It is well known theoretically, that for the semilocal functionals the interactions have wrong exponential decay, while the proper van der Waals long-range behavior should be of polynomial type [\cite{PhysRevLett.90.066104, PhysRevLett.96.073201}].
+In the Fig. \ref{grH-vdW}, we present the hydrogen adsorption energy curves as the function of vertical distance between the hydrogen and carbon atoms from graphene layer, obtained with all computational schemes employed: (i) semilocal density functionals such as local density approximation (LDA) [\cite{PhysRevLett.45.566}] and the gradient-corrected Perdew-Burke-Ernzerhof (PBE) [\cite{PhysRevLett.77.3865}] (see \ref{grH-vdW}(A)), and (ii) approaches with vdW interactions taken into account such as DFT-D, OptPBE-vdW, OptB86b-vdW, OptB88-vdW, vdW-DF2, RPA.

-To assess the missing non-local correlations, in the Fig. \ref{grH-vdW}(A) we present their contribution by analyzing the results obtained in the framework of RPA approach.
-Our results reveal that inclusion of the non-local correlation effects lowers the chemical adsorption energy by 60 and 143 meV/atom in comparison to PBE and LDA functionals, respectively.
-Moreover, very shallow physisorpted minimum is obtained at the distance at 3.20 \AA{} with a very small adsorption energy equal to 8 meV/atom (see Fig. \ref{grH-vdW}(A) and Fig. \ref{grH-all}(C)).
-It is worth to mention that such distances are typical values for the van der Waals adsorbed graphene on transition metals [\cite{PhysRevLett.105.096801}].
+To assess the role of the non-local correlations, we plot their contribution to the $E_{ads}(R)$ in the Fig. \ref{grH-vdW}(D).
+The smallest chemisorption energy is obtained for RPA and DFT-D2 approaches and is equal to -192 meV/atom.
+Additionally the RPA approach gives the smallest distance between Hydrogen and Carbon atoms equal to 1.15 \AA{}.
+Our results reveal that inclusion of the non-local correlation lowers the chemical adsorption energy by 73 and 29 meV/atom in comparison to PBE and LDA functionals (see Fig. \ref{grH-all}(B)), respectively.
+It was previously shown, that the RPA covalent binding energies are at least as accurate as GGA functional for solids [\cite{PhysRevB.81.115126}], the latter is known to reproduce quite well the covalent binding.